bodo-ai/Bodo/docs/docs/api_docs/sql/ddl/alter_table.md

 ```

 ??? warning
-    - Note that BodoSQL does not yet support `ADD COLUMN` for Snowflake.
+    - This operation is currently only supported for Iceberg.

     - Only a subset of Iceberg types are supported for `ADD COLUMN`.
 The syntax corresponding to the Iceberg types are as follows: